guillaumePoidatz/reinforcement-learning-of-a-Fuzzy-inference-system-/README.md

 - The conclusion of your rules.

 This project is not mature.
 There are plenty modifications to do and I advice you to not use it for your project but you can use some of this code to build a self optimizer of FIS object.
 To run this project, you need the fuzzy system module of matlab.

+The current main program of this project is : "PSO_Fuzzy_Partition".
+Indeed, for the moment, just this option is implemented.